Request a demo

 Itamar Gilad

-We believe marketing is also full of uncertainty, and advocate for a similar evidence-guided approach.
+We believe marketing is also full of uncertainty, and advocate for a similar evidence-guided (rather than opinion-based) approach.

 For more information see Itamar’s new book – Evidence Guided: Creating High-Impact Products in the Face of Uncertainty.
 You can also find Itamar on LinkedIn here and on Twitter here.